Thousands of D.C. students attend charters with no in-person learning options

 “While we are weeks away from the school year ending and the start of summer programming, we are still hopeful that more students will return to the classroom this school year,” said Rick Cruz — chair of the D.C.
 Public Charter School Board, the charter sector’s oversight panel — at the board’s May meeting.
 “We know how important it is for students to be in a classroom learning from their teachers and peers.”

 The District’s traditional public school system reopened schools with teachers in the buildings in February.
-Currently around 15,000 of the school system’s 52,000 students are learning in school buildings at least one day a week.
+Currently about 15,000 of the school system’s 52,000 students are learning in school buildings at least one day a week.
 Many elementary school students are learning with their teachers in-person four days a week.
 More than 2,700 students are in school buildings doing virtual learning under the supervision of nonteaching staff.
 Middle and high school offerings have been more limited, with thousands of students in those grade levels reporting to school just once a week for a few hours.

 D.C. is expanding in-person learning.
 But most of the new seats will be in the cities wealthiest wards.